nigno17/ARM_lab/README.md

 gcc -g -o prodotto prodottoFunc.s prodottoMain.s
 ```

 After running gcc the executable is saved in the file prodotto.
-To run pthe program we can simply execute the following command:
+To run the program we can simply execute the following command:

 ```bash
 ./prodotto